ethereum-optimism/superchain-relayer/README.md

 # Superchain L2 to L1 message relayer
-This repository contains an open-source user interface developed for relaying messages from OP Mainnet / Base (L2) to Ethereum Mainnet (L1) using the Optimism SDK.
+This repository contains an open-source user interface developed for relaying messages from OP Chains like OP Mainnet / Base (L2) to Ethereum Mainnet (L1) using the Optimism SDK.

 # Getting started